artnc/personal-website/src/blog/_posts/2024-09-25-camino-de-santiago.md

 **Know mass etiquette.** Non-Catholics and even non-Christians are still welcome to attend church services.
 The pilgrim mass in Santiago is especially popular.
 Just bring €10 or so for donation, don't go in shirtless or barefooted, follow what everyone else is doing, and most importantly: _do not_ accept communion (bread and wine) from the priest.
 You can either stay seated or cross your arms in an X over your chest to receive a blessing from the priest instead[^communion].

-[^communion]: Source: I attended hundreds of masses across several countries as a Catholic school kid; never once did I take communion.
+[^communion]: Source: I attended hundreds of masses across several countries as a Catholic school kid and never once took communion.

 ![](/img/camino-dawn.jpg)